 Moreover, $S_x \succeq S^*S_z^{-1}S \succeq 0$. \end{lemma}

 \begin{proof} The decomposition can be checked by matrix multiplication under our maintained assumptions.
 Next, the lower bound $S^*S_z^{-1}S \succeq 0$ holds as $S^*S_z^{-1}S$ is the symmetric square of $S^*S_z^{-1/2}$.
 For the upper bound, note that $S_x - S^*S_z^{-1}S$ is symmetric, so it suffices to check non-negativity of eigenvalues.
 Suppose, to the contrary, that it has an eigenvector $u_\nu$ with negative eigenvalue $\nu < 0$.
-A straightforward computation using the decomposition from above then shows
+A straightforward computation using the derived decomposition shows